palashkulsh/jira-cmd/README.md

 	  * **to add watchers** <kbd>jira watch MPP-948 nickname1</kbd>
 	  * **to tag some one in comment** <kbd>jira comment MPP-948 "[~nickname2] you are tagged in this comment"</kbd>
       * **assigning an issue to someone using nickname** <kbd>jira assign MPP-948 nickname1</kbd> would assign MPP-948 to nickname1 user.

+### finding username
+  * to find a user's username
+      * browse to their profile on jira
+      * under their avatar/photo is a field called **Username**
+      * this is the user's username which you should use.

 ### Explaining ~/.jira/config.json
   * **auth** : here the basic authentication information is stored.
 You would need to change it if url of your jira is changed.